jouvetg/glamod/_sources/00_project/project.md

 ## To go further

 ---

-### Extension 1: Climate driven Surface Mass Balance

-Instead of using a simple SMB driven by ELA parameters, you may consider increasing the model complexity by switching to a climate-driven SMB or custom SMB.

-To that aim, you may explore the IGM module `oggm_clim` and `oggm_smb`, which generate climate, and force a SMB, respectively.

----

-### Extension 2: Moraine building
+### Extension 1: Moraine building

 In case you have identified well-preserved moraines, you may switch on the particle module to try to reproduce them during the Little Ice Age to present period.
 To that aim, you may explore the `particle` IGM module that permits to seed virtual particles, and transport them through the ice flow.
+To that aim, the third example in the notebook 2 may help you.